LILiK-117bis/aliases/README.md

 This repository contains shell aliases or one-liners to ease our life at LILiK.

-- umanagement/dmanagement for enabling/disabling the management vlan
+- `umanagement & dmanagement` for enabling/disabling the management vlan
-- uswitcher/dswitcher for enabling/disabling the profile to connecto to the switcher on the management ports
+- `uswitcher & dswitcher` for enabling/disabling the profile to connect to the switcher on the management ports

 First time
 ----------